PsuAstro528/project-mo9899/README_SOLARLINES.md

 For both, the serial implementation and the parallel implementation is run.
 The test should be that both serial and parallel should produce the same output.
 In addition, the evaluated loss should be very small for the "perfect" fit.
 This is all done in the 'Script (Testing).jl' script.
 This script also creates a digital plot of the perfect fits and terrible fits, and saves those to the local directory 'Testing_plots', showing how good the "perfect" fits and how bad the "terrible" fits are.
-The results of testing is done
+The results of testing is done in terminal, where the above comparisons (serial to parallel and loss should be small for 'perfect') are the @test commands run.

 ### Benchmarking: